rramadev/Javascript-ES6/readme.md

 ## Synopsis

-A series of javascript demos, to test and understand the new feautures included in the ES6 version.
-Using:
+A series of javascript demos, to test and understand the new feautures included in the ES6 version, including:

+- Functional programming
+- Arrow functions
+- Modules

+## Built With

 - Javascript ES6
 - ESLint